ics-software-engineering/play-example-continuous-integration/README.md

 One Time Configuration (OTC) Steps
 ==================================

+The following steps need to be done only once; they constitute the "global" configuration process for both GitHub and CloudBees for use as CI for Play applications.

 OTC Step 1: Set up your GitHub account and host your Play application
 ---------------------------------------------------------------------